HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 If you'd like to try this yourself (and I'd really encourage you to do so!), all the scripts for this process are under the same MPL license as Hypothesis itself.
 Look in the [scripts directory][scripts] of the main repo.
 In particular, `check-release-file.py` looks for a release note on pull requests, and `deploy.py` is what actually cuts the release.
-The code will probably need tweaking for your repo (it's closely based on how Hypothesis works), but hopefully it provides a useful starting point.
+The code will probably need tweaking for your repo (it's closely based on the Hypothesis repo), but hopefully it provides a useful starting point.

 [scripts]: https://github.com/HypothesisWorks/hypothesis-python/tree/master/scripts